RULE XXIII. THE JUDICIARY COMMISSION (effective July 1, 2016)

 (b) The petition shall be filed under oath or affirmation under penalty of perjury and shall specify with particularity the manner in which the respondent meets the criteria hereinafter specified.
 Upon the filing of a petition, the proceeding is public.
 Commission and Special Counsel deliberations, as well as the deliberative and investigatory materials maintained by those entities, remain confidential.
-The Court may, on motion of either the Commission or the respondent, seal the record of the proceedings as it relates to medical records of the respondent, and for any other compelling reason, in the interest of justice.
+The Court shall seal the record of the proceedings as it relates to medical records of the respondent, and may seal the record of the proceedings for any other compelling reason, in the interest of justice.

 (c) At the same time the respondent files a Petition for Reinstatement of Eligibility to Qualify for a Judicial Office, the respondent shall also publish a notice of the petition in the official journal of every parish in the election district from which the respondent was elected prior to his/her removal.
-The notice shall inform the public about the petition and shall request that any individuals file notice of their opposition or concurrence with the judiciary commission within 30 days.
+The notice shall inform the public about the petition and shall request that any individuals file notice of their opposition or concurrence with the Judiciary Commission within thirty days.
 The notice shall include the mailing address and telephone number of the Judiciary Commission.

-(d) If the respondent was removed wholly or partially on the basis of a disability and/or impairment, including an addiction to alcohol or drugs, the respondent shall include with his or her petition pertinent documentation, information, and evidence demonstrating that the disability, impairment and/or addiction has been removed or is under control and not likely to recur.
-The respondent shall disclose in the petition the name of each and every psychiatrist, psychologist, physician, hospital and other institution by whom or in which the respondent has been examined or treated since the date his or her removal from judicial office became final.
+(d) If the respondent was removed wholly or partially on the basis of a disability and/or impairment, including an addiction to alcohol or drugs, the respondent shall disclose to the Commission the name of each and every psychiatrist, psychologist, physician, hospital, and other institution by whom or in which the respondent has been examined or treated since the date his or her removal from judicial office became final.
 The respondent shall furnish written consent to the Judiciary Commission for the release of information and records relating to the disability, addiction, or other condition, if requested by the Judiciary Commission.
 If it deems necessary, the Judiciary Commission may order and the respondent shall undergo a physical and/or mental evaluation by an appropriate professional of the Judiciary Commission’s selection, the report of which shall be delivered to the Commission prior to a hearing on the petition.

 (e) In formulating a recommendation regarding the respondent’s petition, the Judiciary Commission may consider the following non-exclusive factors and/or conditions, and the respondent’s compliance with the applicable factors and/or conditions: